robertorolo/pyLPM/docs/source/variogram.rst

 Variography
 =============

 This module houses tools for spatial continuity analysis and variogram calculation and modeling.
+All interactive functions opens an interactive parameters input widget, non interactive versions are usefull for scripting your workflow.

 .. currentmodule:: pyLPM.gammapy